subatomicERROR/iamyashramteke/README.md

     ```
 2. Navigate into the project directory:
     ```bash
-    cd iamyashramteke # This extracts the repo name from the URL
+    cd $(basename https://github.com/subatomicERROR/iamyashramteke .git) # This extracts the repo name from the URL
     ```

 ### Install Dependencies